khoi/khoi-hugo/content/blog/my-macOS-setup.md

 +++
 date = "2016-09-09T09:49:54+07:00"
 draft = false
-title = "my macOS Setup for iOS Development"
+title = "#1 - my macOS Setup for iOS Development" slug = "1-my-macOS-Setup-iOS-Development"
 +++

 I don't normally have to re-install my Mac, but when I do somehow I always forget setting up couple of tools and only find out about it later on.

 So I figure I'll document everything here and keep it updated mostly for self references (:

 List of apps from Appstore:

 * Slack
 * Evernote
 * Dash 3